Happiness-ShowRoom/Undervalued_RE/README.md

 protractor conf.js
 ```

-Results will be outputted to "Results.xlsx" once the execution has finished.
+Results will be outputted to "Results.xlsx" once the execution has finished, showing only those properties listed for less than an estimated market value.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.